 Children take their cues from their parents.
 Any fear or dislike you have of needles may make your child afraid too.
 Some parents find that reminding themselves that the injection allows their child to survive and stay healthy makes injection time easier.
-For example, if parents say, "I need to give your injection so you'll have lots of energy to play and to grow," the child begins to understand.
+For example, if parents say, "I need to give your injection so you will have lots of energy to play and to grow," the child begins to understand.
 Follow up each needle with a big hug and kiss, and get on with the day's activities.

 Who should give the injection?

 In many families, one person takes on most of the responsibilities for injections.
 However, there may be problems when that person is not there.
-It's important for all regular caregivers to share the responsibility of giving the injection.
+It is important for all regular caregivers to share the responsibility of giving the injection.
 Your child should feel safe and confident with any of them.
 Single-parent families should get the help of a friend or relative.
 Some families work out a schedule.
 One parent might take care of the morning injections and the other parent looks after evening injections.
 Sharing the burden is also important to cope with the daily demands of your child's condition and to prevent parent burnout.

 Injection sites and needle sizes

 The diameter of the needles also varies depending on your child's age.
 This size is described in units called ‘gauge numbers'.
 Needles with larger diameters have smaller gauge numbers.
-Even though these needles are larger, the injection is quicker and less painful for your child.

 The length of the needle is ________.